isomerpages/moe-sembawangpri/_departments/Student Management.md

 <p></p>
 <p><strong><u>Discipline in SBPS</u></strong>
 </p>
-<p>The department believes in the enactment of a positive and proactive approach
+<p>The Student Management Department embraces a positive, whole-school approach
-to discipline in school.
-The school adopts a whole school approach to ensuring discipline in our students, taking guidance from the following:</p>
+to discipline.
+We believe that:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Stude​nts learn well
 when there is order and discipline.
 At the same time, they need care, encouragement, and space to learn from mistakes and improve.</p>